Favourited 335 times

 Firewood - always firewood to collect, buck, chop, stack

-Cooking - We strive to eat as local and healthy as possible from either our garden, nearby farms, or hunted/gathered wildly.
+Cooking/Food preservation/Fermenting/harvesting - We strive to eat as local and healthy as possible from either our garden, nearby farms, or hunted/gathered wildly.
 It is really difficult to keep up with meals while attempting all our projects and giving our children time.
 Help in the kitchen is REALLY appreciated :), We eat an animal based diet and try to eat a diet of soaked/sprouted/fermented grains and legumes to support.
 This is a not a place where you will get fancy food from us, we are functional eaters :) and require you to fend for yourself quite often.

 Childcare - Our kids are full of life, love, and are becoming very adventurous!
 Extra hands and eyes are an incredible gift.
 Parenting is not meant to be left alone to parents, but shared with the community.
 They like climbing stuff, cooking, starting fires, helping in the kitchen, helping with tools, drawing, writing stories, visiting the neighbours rabbits, pretend play and learning from you!

 These are the main aspects of our life that we could use extra hands with, we can see when you get here what tasks are best suited for you.
+Usually we can get to more involved projects once the basics are taken care of, but sometimes takes a little time to get there.
+Many hands help so much, and we are so grateful when we can get the help!

 Our toilet is an outhouse but it smells like forest, sounds like birds and if you leave the door open you get to appreciate the beauty of the trees around you.